AcalephStorage/kontinuous/README.md

 type: {docker_build,command,docker_publish}
 params:
   key: value
-secrets:
-  - secret-name
 ```

 - `type` can be: `docker_build`, `docker_publish`, or `command`.
 - `params` is a map of parameters to be loaded as environment variables.
-- `secrets` is a list of secrets that will be used as values for `params`.

 #### Notification

 - `type` can be: `slack`.
-- `secret` is optional.
-It is the secret name of the secret for notificaitions.
-Secret data key will be used by `metadata` as value.
-Recommended for public repositories.
-- `metadata` is a map of values needed for certain notification type.
-By default, metadata value will be used.
-If `secret` is defined, the metadata value will be the secret data key.
+- `metadata` is a map of values needed for a certain notification type.
+The metadata value should be a **key** from one of the secrets file defined

  `metadata` of notification `type=slack` has the following keys:

-- `url` is a slack incoming messages webhook url
+  - `url` is a slack incoming messages webhook url.
   - `channel` is optional.
 If set, it will override default channel
   - `username` is optional.
 If set, it will override default username

 In the future releases, kontinuous notification will support other notification services. e.g. email, hipchat, etc.

+### Secrets

+- `secrets` is a list of secrets that will be used as values for stages and notification.

 #### Stages